-In comparison, they’re better-suited for use on concrete, making them an excellent option for basement gym flooring ideas.
+In comparison, they’re better suited for use on concrete, making them an excellent option if you are looking for basement gym flooring ideas.

 Also, these are very easy to clean.
 Some customers are happy with using a household broom after use each day.
 If there’s heavier soiling, just simply use household detergent and water.